hipaa the health insurance portability and accountability act summary

 Understanding the Functionality of the Health Insurance Portability and Accountability Act (HIPAA)

-The main purpose of the health insurance portability and accountability act (HIPAA) is to guarantee that personal health-care coverage is readily available, transferable, and renewable.
+The main purpose of the Health Insurance Portability and accountability act (HIPAA) is to guarantee that personal healthcare coverage is readily available, transferable, and renewable.
 It also establishes guidelines and protocols for the exchange of medical information within the healthcare system of the United States in order to combat any potential fraudulent activities.
-This act takes precedence over state regulations, unless the state has stricter policies in place.
+This act takes precedence over state regulations unless the state has stricter policies in place.

-hipaa the health insurance portability and accountability act has undergone changes since 1996 to incorporate protocols for secure storage and transmission of patient health records through electronic means.
+hipaa the Health Insurance Portability and accountability act has undergone changes since 1996 to incorporate protocols for secure storage and transmission of patient health records through electronic means.
 These modifications also encompass administrative simplification measures that strive to enhance productivity and decrease administrative expenses by implementing universal guidelines.

 The HITECH Act, which was passed in 2009 as a component of the American Recovery and Reinvestment Act, expanded the privacy and security safeguards of HIPAA.
 Its main objective was to encourage the adoption of health information technology.
 One of the key aspects of the HITECH Act deals with addressing worries about privacy and security.